 But it turns out that DMAE is NOT a precursor to acetylcholine as reported on many nootropic and brain optimization sites.
 However, many neurohackers report that supplementing with DMAE has worked wonders for their brain.

-So here we’ll try to clear up some of the confusion and misinformation surrounding DMAE as a nootropic supplement.
+So here I’ll try to clear up some of the confusion and misinformation surrounding DMAE as a nootropic supplement.
 And if adding DMAE to your stack makes sense.

 DMAE helps: